-- 4.5 Applicants should leave the following clearances from the kerb: - 2 metres when next to a state classified road, or traffic moving at 20km/hour or more - 1.5 metres when next to an accessible parking spot - 0.9 metres when next to a loading zone - 0.6 metres when next to normal parking conditions, or next to traffic moving at 20km/hour or less - 0.5 metres from the edge of a cycleway
+- 4.5.
+Applicants should leave the following clearances form the kerb: - 2 metres when next to a RMS classified road, or traffic moving at 20km/hour or more; - 1.5 metres when next to an accessible parking spot; - 0.9 metres when next to a loading zone; - 0.6 metres when next to normal parking conditions, or next to traffic moving at 20km/hour or less.

-- 4.6 Applicants should leave the following clearances around their outdoor dining areas: - 0.25 metres side clearance at the side boundary of the footway area immediately in front of your building.
-This is to create a gap between adjacent outdoor dining areas. - 1.5 metre mid-area clearance to for dining areas longer than 12 metres, to allow access to the street.
+- 4.5.A If an application is for the period of 30 June 2023, Council may reduce the clearances from the kerb or carriageway on a classified road provided the area is protected by vehicle-proof barriers suitable to the traffic speed of the road. - 4.6.
+Applicants should leave the following clearances around their outdoor dining areas: - 0.25 metres side clearance at the side boundary of the footway area immediately in front of your building.
+This is to create a gap between adjacent outdoor dining areas. - 1.5 metre mid-area clearance to for seating areas longer than 12 metres, to allow access to the street.